 - That warm feeling you get after shipping a feature is gone.
-In the half year, the imposter syndrome hit like a train.
+In half a year, the imposter syndrome hit like a train.
 As a manager, it's difficult to quantify what I, as a single individual, deliver.
 For my superiores, what I accomplish is a bundle of all the projects I lead, for myself not really.
 Having ownership of a particular part of the code, is something that as a developer makes me proud, it boosts my self-esteem and makes me feel needed by the company.
 As a manager, I feel that the team would just run on its own and that I am easily replaceable.
-This last part might be true, but I fear my insecurities also play a role on having this sentiment.
+This last part might be true, but I fear my insecurities also play a role in having this sentiment.

 - When WFH or during vacation I am propense to micro management.
 I am glad our team has an environment that allows my engineers to be frank about it and tell me directly.
-If that wasn't the case, I would probably never noticed this behaviour.
-This is something that I feel it has improved, but there is still work to be done.
+If that wasn't the case, I would probably never have noticed this behaviour.
+This is something that I feel has improved, but there is still work to be done.